The Best Applesauce

 The mixture will have a highly vinegary aroma at first, but that intensity will burn off as the apples continue to simmer for another 10 minutes.
 During that time, the apples will remain covered, except when you pause to stir.

-Overhead shot of a pot of cooked apples infused with orange zest.
+Overhead shot of a pot of cooked apples infused with a strip of orange peel.

 Serious Eats / Vicky Wasik